- John Appleby made bold predictions on HANA.

 I couldn’t agree more.
 I recently did some research to look at the effects of trying to build apps on several traditional RDBMS, that encompass transactions, analytics and higher-order functionality like predictive and spatial.
 What we found was both interesting and shocking: even in 2013 it is impossible to build a DBMS app which combines both transactions and analytics, let alone higher order functionality.
 To get good analytic performance, you have to create indexes and aggregates, and these destroy insert performance and create massive load and duplication.”

-Hasso made what are nonsensical assertions, and of course, Appleby agrees.
-As we pointed out, Appleby was and is still a shill for SAP, presents at SAP conferences and most likely jointly coordinated his posts and sent them for approval to SAP before publishing them.
+Hasso made nonsensical assertions, and of course, Appleby agrees.
+As we pointed out, Appleby was and is still a shill for SAP, presents at SAP conferences, and most likely jointly coordinated his posts and sent them for approval to SAP before publishing them.

 Let us review the definition of a shill.